Zudoku/peable/README.md

 ##INSTALL##

 	Things you need to develop this game.
-- Download JME SDK 3.0 or the JARs [here](http://hub.jmonkeyengine.org/downloads/)
+- It is recommended for you to download JME SDK 3.0 But if you know what your doing you can find just the JARs too (I think).[here](http://hub.jmonkeyengine.org/downloads/)
 - [Guava](https://code.google.com/p/guava-libraries/)
 - [Guice](https://code.google.com/p/google-guice/)
 - [JGraphT](http://jgrapht.org/)